-- · The controller is not charging the batteries.
+- The controller is not charging the batteries.

 - · The controller is getting hot.

 - · The PV voltage is very low or zero Volt.

-If this is the case check for reverse polarity by ensuring that the positive PV cable is connected to the positive PV terminal, and the negative cable is connected to the negative terminal.
+If this is the case check for reverse polarity using a multimeter by ensuring that the positive PV cable is connected to the positive PV terminal, and the negative cable is connected to the negative terminal.